PowerDNS/pdns/docs/guides/algoroll.rst

 .. code-block:: shell

-    pdnsutil deactivate-zone-key example.com 1
+    pdnsutil zone deactivate-key example.com 1
-    pdnsutil deactivate-zone-key example.com 2
+    pdnsutil zone deactivate-key example.com 2

-Alternatively, you can use ``remove-zone-key`` to remove all traces of the old keys.
+Alternatively, you can use ``zone remove-key`` to remove all traces of the old keys.

 Conclusion
 ----------